 What is the lifting equipment?

-- All equipment used to lift or lower a load is defined as lifting equipment, for example:
+All machines used to lift, lower, or move loads and materials is defined as lifting equipment, for example:

 - Overhead monorail systems

 - Pallet Jacks